I am a senior academic in the CEP and hold both Research and Teaching positions.

-In the research role there are two central strands of interest.
-One is Urban Ecology with a particular interest in the public use, integration and diversity of green spaces.
-The other is as part of John Mumford's Risk Management Team within the Environmental Security and Governance Group which contributes to a number of projects nationally and internationally.
-Tilly's role in this group is currently contributing to field data flow and management for Target Malaria (http://targetmalaria.org/)
+My research interests are broad and I have a personal portfolio in aspects of Urban Ecology; under the 'Missing Bricks' scheme and via John Mumford's Risk Management Team within the Environmental Security and Governance Group which contributes to a number of projects nationally and internationally.
+In this group I contribute to field data flow and management for Target Malaria.

-Tilly also contributes regularly to the wider media on ecological and entomological topics and has appeared on (amongst others) Radio 4's TODAY show, Blue Peter, several 'Insect Eating' documentaries and on the pages of many popular and specialist magazines.
-She has a PhD (2001) in the ecology of the aphid fauna of willow trees.
-After a post doctoral appointment in the Department of Environmental Science & Technology (DEST) of Imperial College, and a teaching appointment in the School of Biology at Leeds University, Tilly returned to Imperial College's Department of Biology in October 2003 where she taught until 2012.
-Whilst in the Biology department Tilly was the Deputy Senior Tutor and Womens' Tutor.
-She convened the second undergraduate year for Biology Degrees, several undergraduate modules and the created the popular MSc in Ecological Applications.
+My PhD (2001) was in the ecology of the aphid fauna of willow trees and gives me roots in applied entomology and crop pest biology.
+After a post doctoral appointment in the Department of Environmental Science & Technology (DEST) of Imperial College, and a teaching appointment in the School of Biology at Leeds University, I returned to Imperial College's Department of Biology in October 2003 where I remained based until 2012.
+Whilst there I was the Senior Womens' Tutor, convened the second undergraduate year for Biology Degrees, several undergraduate modules and the created the popular MSc in Ecological Applications.

-In addition to her work at Imperial College, Tilly has been a Senior Lecturer in Entomology at Harper Adams University College, an Associate with the Environmental Consultancy, Collingwood Environmental Planning, an outreach volunteer for Insects in Schools a School Govenor at the Phoenix High School in White City and a Queen's Park rangers supporter.....
+In addition to my work at Imperial College, I was a Senior Lecturer in Entomology at Harper Adams University College, am an Associate with the Environmental Consultancy, Collingwood Environmental Planning, do outreach to encourage science and Entomology in schools, am a School Govrenor and a Queen's Park rangers supporter.....

 et al., 2017, The use of sequential mark-release-recapture experiments to estimate population size, survival and dispersal of male mosquitoes of the Anopheles gambiae complex in Bana, a west African humid savannah village, Parasites & Vectors, Vol:10, ISSN:1756-3305